luna/luna-book/classes.md

 ## Introduction

+## Class definition

-Classes are defined in Luna with the `class` keyword.
+Classes in Luna are defined with the `class` keyword.
 It is followed by definitions of constructors and methods.
 Let's consider this part of `Bool` class definition from the Luna standard library to better understand its different parts.

 ```
 class Bool: